File Tagging

 Does file tagging work in VS Code?

-No. VS Code supports Variable Recognition / Screen Reader Mode, but file tagging is only available in Cursor and Windsurf.
+No. VS Code supports variable recognition through Screen Reader Mode, but file tagging is only available in Cursor and Windsurf.

 Why didn't my file get tagged?